Finite record sets of chip-firing games: Results

-We will show that the record set satisfies abb property. \begin{lemma} Given a graph $G$ with chips $\varphi$, the record set $L_{G, \varphi}$ of legal games satisfies (abb). \end{lemma} \begin{proof} Let $(\varphi_i)_{i\in V}$ be the chip configuration after finishing a game $w$.
+We will show that the record set satisfies abb property. \begin{lemma} Given a graph $G$ with configuration of chips $\varphi$, the record set $L_{G, \varphi}$ of legal games satisfies (abb). \end{lemma} \begin{proof} Let $(\varphi_i)_{i\in V}$ be the chip configuration after finishing a legal game $w$.
 When $wabb$ is a legal game for different symbols $a$ and $b$,

 Since $e(a, b) \leq \deg(b)$,

 This implies $wb$ is legal. \end{proof}